Seasons – August 2021

 What DOES NOT qualify as predator control?

-- Controlling small varmints when the defined target species is deer
+- Controlling small varmints when the defined target species are deer

 - Controlling raccoons because they consume deer feed